Mehliug-git/Telegram-Streaming-Bot/README.md

 # Telegram-bot-de-foufou

-Telegram Bot for search streaming film and series ! and do other things !!
+Telegram Bot for search streaming film and series !
+(On free streaming sites & paid streaming sites) and do other things !!

 Link for testing : https://t.me/Mehliug_bot